Today Westpac Banking Corp (ASX: WBC) becomes the latest bank to give its shareholders an early Christmas present.

-If you’re planning to reinvest these funds back into the share market, here’s where I would invest them:
+If you’re planning to reinvest these funds back into the share market, then here are three top ASX shares that I would buy:

 Coles Group Ltd (ASX: COL)

-The post Where I would invest my Westpac dividends appeared first on Motley Fool Australia.
+The post Where to invest your Westpac dividends appeared first on Motley Fool Australia.

 - Man bets $221,666 on one ASX stock